JSorianoto/cod-manager-clasp/README.md

 - `apis.geolocalizacion.url` and related fields – endpoint used for IP lookups.

 Adjust these values if your detection rules or provider settings differ.

+## Maintenance Tools

+The `Limpiar LOG de sincronización` option clears the `LOG_Dropea_Sync` sheet, leaving only the headers.
+Use it periodically to keep the log small.